breecoffey/RNA-Seq-Splicing-Analysis-Pipeline/README.md

   * Reorders the samples within the Genotype file to match the output from LeafCutter's gene expression files.
 * matrix_eQTL_parse.R
   * Tests for association between SNPs and the introns to find which are associated with splicing
+* AntHill
+  * Runs all scripts in correct order and outputs intron excision ratios and sQTLs